Interested in applying to Icahn School of Medicine at Mount Sinai’s MD/PhD program? Here’s what you need to know.

 - Flexibility in restart date for MD3 up to October 1 (potential to add tail end to PhD and still graduate on time)

 - Highly individualized opportunities, as well as collaboration opportunities among MD/PhD students

 - A vibrant, growing faculty in a major urban medical center, whose diverse clinical settings and large patient base enhance the opportunities for learning and research

-If you are offered a position in the entering class, you will also be offered a fellowship package, which consists of a stipend (For the 2014-2015 academic year, that stipend was $33,500—among the highest reported MSTP stipends in the country), the full cost of tuition, and a comprehensive medical insurance package.
+If you are offered a position in the entering class, you will also be offered a fellowship package, which consists of direct reimbursement (for the 2017-2018 academic year, direct reimbursement was $36,000), the full cost of tuition, and a comprehensive medical insurance package.
 A competitive travel fund is also available.
 With satisfactory performance, you will continue to receive financial support until you receive your terminal degree.